Questions and answers: Blood and Plasma Donation

 - Donors will be asked to wait in their current position (waiting chair, screening station, or donation bed), until a space is open for them to move on to.

-- Donors will be asked to read a wellness questionnaire on a large poster before entering our buildings to carefully evaluate whether they are feeling well enough to enter.
-Donors will be asked to defer, employees/volunteers will be asked not to enter the building if they are symptomatic.
+- Afterwards, donors will be greeted by an employee before entering our buildings to carefully evaluate whether they are feeling well enough to enter.
+Donors will be asked to defer, and employees/volunteers will be asked not to enter the building if they are symptomatic.

 - Once inside the building, all donors, employees and volunteers will be instructed to sanitize their hands before proceeding further.
 Hand sanitizer and other hand washing means are available throughout the donor centre.